Charles94jp/NameSilo-DDNS/readme.md

 NameSilo DDNS is a Dynamic Domain Name System service for NameSilo for home broadband, it can automatically detect IP changes in home broadband and automatically update the resolution of the domain name.

-This project has been refactored via Python3, to view the Java version please switch branches.

 This program is only available for domain names purchased on NameSilo.

-This program obtains the public IP address of home broadband by visiting http://202x.ip138.com or https://api.myip.com or https://api.ipify.org?format=json, and queries and updates the DNS status by https://www.namesilo.com/api/.

 👉  ⭐  [Star](#)